 There's nothing worse than a screeching crane in the background of a yoga class when you're trying to get into the right state of mind.
 Audio should be clear and crisp without background noise or distracting music.

-With Animoto, you can always add music in later.
-If your fitness video is set to a specific song, you can also upload it by clicking the Your Music tab.
+With Animoto, you can always add music in later as well.
+If your fitness video is set to a specific song, you can also upload it by clicking the Your Audio tab.

 Check-in with your audience and keep them engaged, so they don't feel like a fly on the wall.
 Answer frequently asked questions or address any comments as they start coming in.